|

 in as needed.
 We assume that the only attack possible would be by air.
 Our

-field could accommodate all
+air field could accommodate all

 the protecting aircraft needed.